 For example, a 10-year investment requires a 72/10 or 7.2% rate of interest p.a. to double itself.

 It can be defined as today’s value of a single payment or series of payments to be received at a later date, given at a specified discount rate.
 The process of determining the present value of a future payment or a series of payments or receipts is known as discounting.

 In absolute terms, discounting is the opposite of compounding.
 It is a process for calculating the value of money specified at a future date in today’s terms.
 The interest rate for converting the value of money specified at a future date in today’s terms is known as the discount rate.

-This process of calculation of present value is known as discounting and the sum arrived at after discounting of a future amount is known as Present Value.
+This calculation process of present value is known as discounting, and the sum arrived at after discounting a future amount is known as Present Value.